St. Pius X Catholic High School (Chamblee, Georgia)

-St. Pius X Catholic High School is a private Catholic high school in Chamblee, DeKalb County, Georgia, near the city of Atlanta.
+St. Pius X Catholic High School is a private Catholic high school in Atlanta, DeKalb County, Georgia, United States, in the city of Atlanta.
 It was founded by the Archdiocese of Atlanta in 1958.

 Description

-Annual tuition is $13,700 for active Catholics and $15,200 for non-active or non-Catholics.
-Financial aid ranging from 20% to 50% is available on a need basis.
-50% is the maximum given to any student.
+Annual tuition is $19,000 for active Catholics and $21,000 for non-active or non-Catholics.
+St. Pius X makes available a limited amount of financial aid to families in need via a work study program.
+The maximum amount of aid available per student is 70% of the active Catholic tuition rate.

 Athletics

 St. Pius X currently has 25 main sports teams.
 St. Pius X fields 62 teams at junior varsity and varsity levels in most sports, with the larger programs fielding freshman teams.
 The school's colors are navy blue and Vegas gold, and their nickname is the Golden Lions.
-St. Pius X has won six Regions Director's Cups, including 2018–19 which ended the 19-year streak of Marist in AAAA.
+St. Pius X has won six Regions Director's Cups, including in 2018–19, which ended the 19-year streak of Marist at the AAAA level.